Wargroove 2

 - 9 % negative mentions

 The story in Wargroove 2 has received mixed reviews, with some players appreciating the improved writing and character development compared to its predecessor, while others criticize it for excessive dialogue and a lack of engaging gameplay.
-Many feel that the narrative is convoluted and at times lacks focus, leading to a disjointed experience across the multiple campaigns.
-Overall, while some players found the story enjoyable and a step up from the first game, others were disappointed by its pacing and execution, suggesting it may not appeal to those primarily seeking strategic gameplay.
+Many feel that the narrative is convoluted and at times lacks focus, leading to a disjointed experience that detracts from the overall enjoyment.
+Despite these criticisms, some players found the story to be touching and well-told, particularly praising the emotional depth and thematic exploration, though they noted that it could be bogged down by interruptions and pacing issues.

 “The writing of the story very much improves on its prequel, with a good bit of jokes and funny moments, sad moments, and inclusive representation that is not overdone, so that's a plus.”